+Figure 5

 The output of this approach leads to the implementation of the QSI model that can then be used for municipalities to identify areas of focus for accessibility investment.
 The QSI is simple.
 The score is essentially just the number of curb ramps divided by the number of intersections for each 1 mile of street.
 It is recommended that streets be broken into 1-mile blocks for assessment purposes.
 This ensures that city grids do not become diluted in the overall assessment of the city streets.
 (NEXT STEPS)

 Currently, we are working on a way to ingest images of 1-mile street blocks from areas of Dallas in order to score those streets with our model.
 We will then be able to rank 1-mile street sections for Dallas, see how Dallas compares to other major metropolitan areas, and recommend areas for attention to the city planning committee.
-This recommendation will be the ultimate output of our presentation
+This recommendation will be the ultimate output of our presentation.

 References